morleydragon/eecs489/README.md

 This course does not assume or require any prior knowledge of EECS 482.
 Nonetheless, you must have a good working knowledge of C/C++ and Unix family of operating systems.

-If needed, you can get an override by signing up [here](https://forms.gle/vaW6x4UsbjFvT6WP7).

 ### Optional Textbook

 - Kurose and Ross, Computer Networking: A Top-Down Approach, 7th. or Earlier Editions, Pearson, 2016.
 ISBN 978-0133594140.